 A student who attends another collegiate institution during the summer session immediately following graduation from high school is admitted as an entering freshman with advanced standing.

 A student holding a high school equivalency diploma may be admitted to Marshall University if s/he passes the TASC (Test Assessing Secondary Completion) with a score of at least 500 on each of the five subtests or the GED (General Education Development Test) with scores considered acceptable for admission.
 The HiSET exam is also accepted from those states that do not administer TASC or GED, or offer it as an option among the other approved high school equivalency diploma tests.
-Applicants for admission who have held the high school equivalency diploma for at least five years subsequent to the graduation date of their high school class are not required to submit ACT or SAT scores except if applying to the College of Information Technology and Engineering.
+Applicants for admission who have held the high school equivalency diploma for at least five years subsequent to the graduation date of their high school class are not required to submit ACT or SAT scores except if applying to the College of Engineering and Computer Sciences.
 Applicants holding the high school equivalency diploma for fewer than five years subsequent to the graduation date of their high school class must submit ACT or SAT scores.
 Students admitted without ACT or SAT scores are required to take English and math placement examinations prior to course registration.
 A limited number of students who do not meet high school equivalency test and ACT/SAT requirements may be admitted to University College at the discretion of the Admission Appeals Committee (see Conditional Admission).
 Students holding a high school equivalency diploma may not enroll at Marshall University prior to the graduation date of their high school class.
 When extenuating circumstances exist, high school equivalency diploma recipients who wish to enroll before their high school class has graduated may appeal for early acceptance as freshmen to the Director of Admissions.

 High School Equivalency Diploma Admission Requirements: